bakrianoo/aravec/README.md

-## AraVec 2.0
+## AraVec 3.0
 Advancements in neural networks have led to developments in fields like computer vision, speech recognition and natural language processing (NLP).
 One of the most influential recent developments in NLP is the use of word embeddings, where words are represented as vectors in a continuous space, capturing many syntactic and semantic relations among them.

 AraVec is a pre-trained distributed word representation (word embedding) open source project which aims to provide the Arabic NLP research community with free to use and powerful word embedding models.
-The first version of AraVec provides six different word embedding models built on top of three different Arabic content domains; Tweets, World Wide Web pages and Wikipedia Arabic articles.
-The total number of tokens used to build the models amounts to more than 3,300,000,000.
-This paper describes the resources used for building the models, the employed data cleaning techniques, the carried out preprocessing step, as well as the details of the employed word embedding creation techniques.
+The first version of AraVec provides six different word embedding models built on top of three different Arabic content domains; Tweets and Wikipedia This paper describes the resources used for building the models, the employed data cleaning techniques, the carried out preprocessing step, as well as the details of the employed word embedding creation techniques.

-The second version of AraVec provides twelve different word embedding models built on top of three different Arabic content domains; Tweets, World Wide Web pages and Wikipedia Arabic articles.
-The difference between this version and the first, is that the hyper-parameter for minimum count was reduced to 50 instead of 500 for Tweets dataset, 200 for World Wide Web pages dataset and 5 for Wikipedia articels dataset.
-This resulted in models that have more coverage in terms of vocabulary.
-The other change, is the we produced a set of six  embedding models  that have a dimension  of 100.
+The third version of AraVec provides 16 different word embedding models built on top of two different Arabic content domains; Tweets and Wikipedia Arabic articles.
+The major difference between this version and the previous ones, is that the we produced two different types of models, unigrams and n-grams models.
+We utilized set of statistical techniques to genrate the most common used n-grams of each data domain.

 1. Twitter tweets
-2. World Wide Web pages
-3. Wikipedia Arabic articles
+2. Wikipedia Arabic articles

-By total tokens of more than 3,300,000,000 tokens.
+By total tokens of more than 1,169,075,128 tokens.

 ## Citation